kibo-money/kibo/README.md

 - `--rpcuser`: the username of the RPC credentials to talk to the bitcoin server
 - `--rpcpassword`: the password of the RPC credentials

+Optionally you can also specify:
+- `--rpcconnect`: if the bitcoin core server's IP is different than `localhost`
+- `--rpcport`: if the port is different than `8332`

 Everything will be saved in a `config.toml` file, which will allow you to simply run `./run.sh` next time

 Here's an example